-The site is a complex and marginalized area in Lisbon.
-It was originally occupied by houses of aristocrats, then, in the 19th century, by industrial compounds, which is why many workers settled here.
+The site is in a marginalized area in Lisbon, which was originally occupied by aristocratic houses, then, in the 19th century, by industrial compounds, which is why many workers settled here.
 In the 20th century, the area was gradually abandoned, being left with many unused warehouses and factories.
-Today this area is characterized by degraded buildings and a vulnerable, aging, low-income population.
+Today there are many degraded buildings and a vulnerable, aging, low-income population resides here.
 It is disconnected from the city by rail tracks and the river, which adds to the perception of abandonment and segregation.

 - State of the compound: the building is accessible but would require some rehabilitation to host the foreseen community functions.

-- Historical Context: due to the Heritage protection of the site, there are many administrative and legal procedures to be taken into account.
+- Historical Context: due to the Heritage protection of the site, there are many administrative and legal procedures to be considered.

-- Social engagement: Strengthening the local participation of inhabitants is a challenge already addressed by the BIP/ZIP experience, and it will require further efforts during the CHL activities.
+- Social engagement: Strengthening the local participation of inhabitants is a challenge already addressed by the BIP/ZIP experience, and it will require further efforts during the Lab activities.